Weight Distribution Trailer Hitches

 Why Do You Need a Weight Distributing Hitch?

 A weight distribution hitch does just what the name says — it evenly distributes the weight of your payload.
 It works by using adjustable spring bars and tension to distribute the load of the trailer tongue to the trailer and the tow vehicle axles.
-Weight distribution hitches, in most cases, allow you back up without disconnecting from your camper.
-Shop our weight distributing hitches for towing campers and RVs: from SwayPro™, TrackPro™, and 2-Point™ for trailer sway prevention and towing control.
+In most cases, weight distribution hitches allow you to back up without disconnecting from your camper.
+Shop our weight-distributing hitches for towing campers and RVs: from SwayPro™, TrackPro™, and 2-Point™

 What Does Trailer Tongue Weight Mean?